Shark Week was last month. I know.

 Whack the lime in two and squeeze both halves into the pan.
 Sprinkle with lime zest.

-The spiced rum / butter / lime juice shebang turns the pan juices into a gloriously tangy, caramelized sauce.
+The spiced rum / butter / lime juice shebang will help deglaze the pan and turns all those juices and browned bits into a gloriously tangy, caramelized sauce.

 Serve and enjoy!